Missouri vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Missouri's games this season have gone over 62.5 points five of seven times.
+- Missouri and its opponents have combined to score more than 63 points in five of seven games this season.

-- Vanderbilt has combined with its opponents to score more than 62.5 points in one game this season.
+- Vanderbilt's games have gone over 63 points in only one opportunity this season.

-- Saturday's total is 14.8 points higher than the combined 47.7 PPG average of the two teams.
+- Saturday's over/under is 15.3 points higher than the combined 47.7 PPG average of the two teams.

-- This contest's over/under is 10 points lower than the 72.5 these two squads combine to give up per game in 2021.
+- The 72.5 points per game these two squads have surrendered to opponents this season are 9.5 more than the 63 over/under in this contest.

-- The Tigers and their opponents score an average of 61.2 points per game, 1.3 fewer than Saturday's total.
+- The average total in Tigers games this season is 61.2, 1.8 points fewer than Saturday's over/under of 63 .

-- The 52.7 PPG average total in Commodores games this season is 9.8 points fewer than this game's over/under.
+- The 63 total in this game is 10.3 points higher than the 52.7 average total in Commodores games this season.

 Missouri Stats and Trends

-- Missouri has eclipsed the over/under in 71.4% of its opportunities this year (five times in seven games with a set point total).
+- Missouri's games this year have gone over the point total five times in seven opportunities (71.4%).

-- This year, the Tigers score just one fewer point per game (34.4) than the Commodores allow (35.4).
+- The Tigers rack up 34.4 points per game, comparable to the 35.4 per contest the Commodores surrender.

-- Missouri is 0-2 against the spread and 2-0 overall in games when it scores more than 35.4 points.
+- Missouri is 0-2 against the spread and 2-0 overall this season when the team puts up more than 35.4 points.

-- Missouri is 0-3 against the spread and 3-0 overall when the team amasses more than 458.9 yards.
+- Missouri is 0-3 against the spread and 3-0 overall when the team picks up more than 458.9 yards.

-- This year, the Tigers have seven turnovers, five fewer than the Commodores have takeaways (12).
+- The Tigers have seven giveaways this season, while the Commodores have 12 takeaways .

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.